EmperorMew/unstoppable_spam_bot/README.md

 #### :bomb: phone_call_spam.py required terminal inputs once file is run.

-* :dart: Enter victim's number be sure to add the country code
+* :dart: Enter victim's number be sure to add the country code.
 * :timer_clock: Enter a rest time between calls(in seconds) this should be at least 25 seconds for the call script.